Cloud Hosting vs VPS

 With cloud hosting, you have a network of potentially unlimited virtual machines.
 All of these virtual machines rely upon an underlying network of physical servers.
 With all of these virtual machines connected together, you’re basically creating one massive VPS.

 With a cloud hosting platform, you benefit from the use of multiple servers, so you have more available resources at your disposal.
 You can increase the power of your server whenever you’d like to meet varying traffic needs.

 While cloud hosting offers more flexibility than VPS hosting, it doesn’t allow for quite as much customization.

 Cloud hosting is a great choice for website owners who need the flexibility that cloud hosting provides, to enable increased performance to meet surges in traffic.

+The biggest difference between the two server environments is scale.
+If you’re looking to launch as quickly as possible and don’t care about scale, then a VPS server can be a great starting point.
 However, if you demand a flexible hosting setup and a high level of site performance and storage then it’s worth checking out a cloud hosting environment.

 With cloud hosting you get access to a near unlimited supply of server resources.
 For sites with variable traffic levels, or sites that are scaling quickly, then cloud hosting can be the perfection solution.
 Cloud hosting offers you great server power and ultimate flexibility, from resources usage to pricing.